aravindananthapadmanabhan/s-a-p/README.md

 - The Gradle wrapper JAR/binaries were intentionally not added.
 If you prefer, I can add the wrapper files so `./gradlew` works out-of-the-box.
 - If you'd like to develop fully in Codespaces without Android Studio, consider using the Android SDK and adb in the container or use remote preview tools.

+## Downloading the APK

+After CI runs successfully the debug APK will be available in two places:

+- Actions artifact: go to the repository page → Actions → select the run for "Android CI" → Artifacts → download `app-debug`.
+- Release asset: the workflow also creates a short-lived release per CI run and uploads `app-debug.apk` as an asset — go to the repository page → Releases and find the latest CI build release.

+Both provide the same debug APK which you can install on a device for testing.
+See above for installation instructions.

 Divided into 4 Major Activities
 1. Update